Impartial Selection with Additive Guarantees via Iterated Deletion: Introduction

-Incentive issues that arise when members of a group are selected by other members were first studied in a systematic way by \citet{holzman2013impartial} and \citet{alon2011sum}, who formalized the problem in terms of a directed graph in which vertices correspond to voters and a directed edge from one voter to another indicates that the former nominates the latter.
-A (deterministic) selection mechanism then takes such a nomination graph as input and returns one of its vertices.
-In order to allow voters to express their true opinions about other voters without having to worry about their own chance of selection, an important property of a selection mechanism is its impartiality: a mechanism is impartial if, for all nomination graphs, a change of the outgoing edges of some vertex $v$ does not change whether $v$ is selected or not.
+Many important decisions are made by groups of people who select one member of the group based on nominations from within the group.
+In fact, such a procedure is applied in a wide range of settings such as the papal conclaves~\cite{MacK20a}, the national captain's votes for the best FIFA Women's and Men's Players Awards, or the voting for spokespersons of committees or student representatives.
+A common feature of these situations is that there is at least a partial overlap between the set of voters and the set of candidates.
+This overlap may be a source of incentive issues as candidates who have a reasonable chance of winning may be motivated not to reveal their true opinion on who should win in order to increase their own chance of winning.
+Incentive issues of this kind were first studied in a systematic way by \citet{holzman2013impartial} and \citet{alon2011sum}, who formalized the problem in terms of a directed graph in which vertices correspond to voters and a directed edge from one voter to another indicates that the former nominates the latter.
+A (deterministic) selection mechanism then takes such a nomination graph as input and returns either one of its vertices or no vertex.
+In order to allow voters to express their true opinions about other voters without having to worry about their own chance of selection, an important property of a selection mechanism is its \emph{impartiality}: a mechanism is impartial if, for all nomination graphs, a change of the outgoing edges of some vertex $v$ does not change whether $v$ is selected or not.
 It is easy to see that a mechanism that selects a vertex with maximum indegree and breaks ties in some consistent way is not impartial: if ties are broken in favor of greater index, for example, a vertex with maximum indegree that currently nominates another vertex with maximum indegree but greater index has an incentive to instead nominate a different vertex.